mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

 + Anypoint Studio Project from File System
 + Packaged mule application (.jar)

-You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/anypoint-studio/v/6/importing-and-exporting-in-studio).

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it: